 These fees above apply to everyone, even if you are a guest at the hotel.

-You can, however, park free if you have an M Life rewards card, (the casino’s player’s card), and have reached the “Pearl” level or above.
-That is to say, if you have a Pearl, Gold, Platinum or Noir M Life Card, parking at the Mirage is free.
+You can, however, park free if you have an MGM rewards card, (the casino’s player’s card), and have reached the “Pearl” level or above.
+That is to say, if you have a Pearl, Gold, Platinum or Noir MGM Rewards Card, parking at the Mirage is free.
 Please note, this is in the process of changing as Hard Rock has taken over ownership of the resort from MGM Resorts.